 Q: If accepted, how much time will I be given to present?

-A: The submitter will receive notification from the Technology Conference Team in January 2021.
+A: The submitter will receive notification from the Technology Conference Team in January/February 2023.

-A: IACP does not pay speakers or reimburse for travel or hotel expenses.
+A: No, IACP does not pay speakers or reimburse for travel or hotel expenses.

-A: Speakers will have the option of receiving a one-day complimentary registration for the day of their presentation or they can purchase full conference registration at a discounted rate.
+A: Speakers will have the option of receiving a one-day complimentary registration for the day of their presentation or they can purchase a full conference registration at a discounted rate of $300.

 Q: How are workshop rooms set up?
 What audio-visual equipment will be available for my presentation?